quickwit-oss/tantivy/columnar/README.md

 # Coercion rules

-Users can create a columnar by appending rows to a writer.
+Users can create a columnar by inserting rows to a `ColumnarWriter`, and serializing it into a `Write` object.
-Nothing prevents a user from recording values with different to a same `column_key`.
+Nothing prevents a user from recording values with different type to the same `column_name`.

 In that case, `tantivy-columnar`'s behavior is as follows:
+- JsonValues are grouped into 3 types (String, Number, bool).
-- Values that corresponds to different JsonValue type are mapped to different columns.
+Values that corresponds to different groups are mapped to different columns.
 For instance, String values are treated independently from Number or boolean values. `tantivy-columnar` will simply emit several columns associated to a given column_name.
 - Only one column for a given json value type is emitted.
-If number values with different number types are recorded (e.g. u64, i64, f64), `tantivy-columnar` will pick the first type that can represents the set of appended value, with the following prioriy order (`i64`, `u64`, `f64`). `i64` is picked over `u64` as it is likely to  yield less change of types.
+If number values with different number types are recorded (e.g. u64, i64, f64), `tantivy-columnar` will pick the first type that can represents the set of appended value, with the following prioriy order (`i64`, `u64`, `f64`).
+`i64` is picked over `u64` as it is likely to  yield less change of types.
 Most use cases strictly requiring `u64` show the restriction on 50% of the values (e.g. a 64-bit hash).
 On the other hand, a lot of use cases can show rare negative value.

 # Columnar format

-Because this columnar format tries to avoid some coercion.
-There can be several columns (with different type) associated to a single `column_name`.

-Each column is associated to `column_key`.
+This columnar format may have more than one column (with different types) associated to the same `column_name` (see [Coercion rules](#coercion-rules) above).
+The `(column_name, columne_type)` couple however uniquely identifies a column.
+That couple is serialized as a column `column_key`.
 The format of that key is:
 `[column_name][ZERO_BYTE][column_type_header: u8]`

 ```
 COLUMNAR:=
     [COLUMNAR_DATA]
-    [COLUMNAR_INDEX]
+    [COLUMNAR_KEY_TO_DATA_INDEX]
     [COLUMNAR_FOOTER];

 # Columns are sorted by their column key.
 COLUMNAR_DATA:=
-    [COLUMN]+;

-COLUMN:=
-    COMPRESSED_COLUMN | NON_COMPRESSED_COLUMN;

-# COLUMN_DATA is compressed when it exceeds a threshold of 100KB.

-COMPRESSED_COLUMN := [b'1'][zstd(COLUMN_DATA)]
-NON_COMPRESSED_COLUMN:= [b'0'][COLUMN_DATA]

-COLUMNAR_INDEX := [RANGE_SSTABLE_BYTES]
+    [COLUMN_DATA]+;

 COLUMNAR_FOOTER := [RANGE_SSTABLE_BYTES_LEN: 8 bytes little endian]